VG-Xezo/Bmi-Calculator/README.md

 Feel free to run and look at this code on your own with git clone

+You can use yarn or npm to install the dependencies

 ### Recognition/Licensing

 Not required but would definitely appreciate it :)

+### Other Info

+You can find a live site example [here](https://bmi-calculator-xezo.netlify.app/)